HarryWhite-TW/reverb-core/README.md

 * The current version intentionally exposes internal structure for review and discussion
 * Design decisions are made to favor maintainability and testability

 ---

+## Scope & Non-Goals (Current v0.6)

+This version intentionally focuses on:
+- Input preprocessing and validation
+- Contract-first pipeline design
+- Deterministic step-based execution with traceability

+Out of scope for this version:
+- Model inference or ML logic
+- Production-grade API integration
+- Performance optimization

+These aspects are planned for future iterations.

+---

 **Author**: 駿弘
 **Status**: Actively developed (v0.6)